oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### linkList (array, optional)

-In this array is a list of links displayed in Mehsviewer.
+In this array is a list of links displayed in Meshviewer.
 It can be used for links to legal notice, web or stats:

 - `title` Name/title of link
 - `href` url of link